 Solution:

 Step 1: Write the given polynomials in standard form.
-The given polynomials are already in standard form since their terms are already arranged based on the decreasing exponent of the variables.
+The given polynomials are already in standard form since their terms are arranged based on the decreasing exponent of the variables.

 Step 2: Change the sign into addition and reverse the sign of each term of the subtrahend (or the second polynomial).
 The subtrahend in the given problem is 2x2 – 5x – 7.
-If we reverse the sign of each term of this polynomial, we have -2x2 + 5x + 7.
+If we switch the sign of each term of this polynomial, we have -2x2 + 5x + 7.

 Step 3: Add the polynomials.
 We are now going to add 8x2 – 2x + 1 to the polynomial we have obtained from step 2: